novastorm/udacity-conference-central/README.md

 Datastore only allows inequality queries on one property.
 Working around this required an approach combining features available with a Datastore query augmented with additional application code.

 The approach used here is to parse the query filters and assemble as much as possible into a datastore query then programmatically loop through the remaining filters within the application code.
+This lead to the generic query feature design handling a variety of query input filters.

+In addition to the challenge of querying multiple properties using datastore, further clarification is required for the question of handling "non-workshop sessions before 7pm".
+"Non-workshops" is trivial, analyzing "sessions before 7pm" brings requires clarification of these questions:

+1. Sessions starting before 7:00 PM
+2. Sessions ending before 7:00 PM

+1 can be implemented without additional object changes.
+2 requires adding a calculated end time to the Session object.

 ##### Additional Endpoints

 - RSS feed

+	Responds with the 10 most recently added or updated sessions for a given conference.

 - queryConferenceSessions